vim-ctrlspace/vim-ctrlspace/README.md

 </tbody>
 </table>

-This mode applies to buffer main modes: Single Tab and All Tabs ones.
+This mode applies to buffer-related modes: Single Tab and All Tabs.
 You can invoke the Preview mode by hitting the `Tab` key.
-Hitting `Tab` does almost the same thing as `Space` - it shows you the selected buffer, but unlike `Space`, the change of the target window content is not permanent.
+Hitting `Tab` does almost the same as `Space` - it shows you the selected buffer, but unlike `Space`, that change of the target window content is not permanent.
 When you quit the plugin window, the old (previous) content of the target window is restored.

-Also the plugin jumps history remains unchanged and the selected buffer won't be added to the tab buffer list.
+Also the jumps history remains unchanged and the selected buffer won't be added to the tab buffer list.
 In that way, you can just preview a buffer before actually opening it (with `Space`, `Return`, etc).

 Those previewed files are marked on the list with the star symbol and the original content is marked with an empty star too: